-(b) Other Motions
+(b) Other Motions.

-A party filing any other type of motion to which other parties might reasonably be expected to give their consent (such as a motion to amend pleadings, for leave to file a document instanter, or for voluntary dismissal of a complaint or counterclaim) shall comply with the procedure set forth in S.D.
+A party filing any other type of motion to which other parties might reasonably be expected to give their consent (such as a motion to amend pleadings, for leave to file a document instanter, for voluntary dismissal of a complaint or counterclaim, or to correct an electronic filing involving a technical error in using the ECF system) shall comply with the procedure set forth in S.D.
 Ohio Civ.
 R. 7.3(a) before filing such motion.